Pacific Gas & Electric (band): History

+Toward the end of the tour, Allen began to feel poorly.
+Upon returning to Hollywood, doctors suggested detox, rehabilitation, and bed rest.
+Consequently, the band broke up.

 A final album, using the name Pacific Gas & Electric Starring Charlie Allen, was recorded by Allen with studio musicians and released on the Dunhill label in 1973.

 Members' lives post-band

 Tom Marshall later suffered deteriorating health and personal circumstances, being homeless since the 1980s.

 Frank Petricca became a commodity broker.

 Charlie Allen died on May 7, 1990, aged 48.

 Glenn Schwartz became the guitarist for the Gospel rock group All Saved Freak Band.
 He died on November 3, 2018, aged 77.

 Frank Cook became a qualified psychologist, and died on July 9, 2021, aged 79.

+Alvin Taylor became a much sought after studio drummer, working with the likes of Elton John, George Harrison, Billy Preston on the very first episode of `Saturday Night Live’, among others.

+Paul Warren formed his own group, The Express, and later became Rod Stewart's touring guitarist.